Thought-provoking. Controversial. Captivating. Powerful.

 That is the sort of bravery I must have now.”

 This isn’t a boring book.
 It was well written, embedding many heartfelt moments I desperately wanted.
-I also really loved how she weaved in some flashbacks from Divergent… those were incredibly powerful scenes with good timing.
-I admit, I cried a little harder remembering those times.
+I also really loved how she weaved in some flashbacks from Divergent… those were incredibly powerful, emotionally charged scenes with good timing.
 I LOVED the first two books, I just didn’t understand all her choices.
-In the end, I’m not ready to burn my books or start any kind of riot.
+In the end, I’m not ready to burn my books or start any kind of riot, I’m simply left with a feeling of dissatisfaction.
 If you are a fan of the first two books, don’t avoid the third just because of opinions like mine or that of others.
 Finish the series, see it through to the end.
 Personally, I’m glad I read this book, I really am, and I do think the end was powerful nonetheless.
 I leave you with Veronica Roth’s own words from Allegiant…